johan-lejdung/go-microservice-pubsub-template/README.md

 Run a local pubsub instance in docker with `docker-compose up`.

 # Protobuf
-A generated protobuf file is in the `protomsg` packages, together with the raw proto file.
+A generated protobuf file is in the `goservice` packages.
+The raw proto file is round in root dir.

 To generate a proto file install `protoc` and execute `protoc --go_out=./go/ ./<PROTO_FILE>`